top of page

 While Working Dogs For Vets procures 98% of its Service Dog candidates from surrounding animal shelters, to meet the growing demand of veterans in need of service dogs, the organization occasionally accepts dog donations.
 Utilizing Prison Dog Training Programs where inmates help in training service dogs.
 Since 2012, Working Dogs For Vets has Served over 3200 Service Dogs with veterans.

-Kenneth Knabenshue, Working Dogs For Vets Founder and Wife Brenda Moody Knabenshue Co-Founders collectively program managers, overseeing the volunteers, Kenneth with experience as a K9 trainer, understands what animals need in order to be successful as Service Dogs.
+Kenneth Knabenshue, Working Dogs For Vets Founder and Wife Brenda Moody Knabenshue Co-Founders collectively program managers, overseeing the volunteers, Kenneth with experience as a K9 trainer, understands what animals need to be successful as Service Dogs.
 Brenda helps with communications.

 Requirements to be a Dog Volunteer include: